izzaakhyar/siakad-mobile-flutter/README.md

 * None for now.  #

 **(If you have any plans for future updates or improvements to the project, you can briefly mention them here.
 This can give users a sense of the project's ongoing development and encourage them to stay interested.)**

+**Download**

+The latest version of the app can be downloaded from the GitHub Releases section: [Download APK](https://github.com/izzaakhyar/siakad-mobile-flutter/releases/download/v1.0.0/app-release.apk)